Behind the camera: Frank Fournier

 Picture Taken: November 16, 1985

 On November 13, 1985 there was the Volcanic Disaster at Galeras and Nevado Del Ruiz.
 Ash blanketed the surrounding areas including the town of Armero.
 The volcano also sent huge mudslides of volcanic ash that swept the countryside around the volcano burying towns and villages under meters of mud.
 One victim trapped in the carnage was Omayra Sanchez.
 She was photographed by Frank Fournier hours before her death.
+The photo won on to win the World Press Photo of The Year award, in 1986.

 Before the photo